goodlandtech/GT-Jest-Template/README.md

 ├── src
 │   └── app
 │       ├── backend
-│       │   ├── __tests__            # Unit/Integration tests for backend
+│          ├── __tests__            # Unit/Integration tests for backend
-│       │   ├── README.md            # Backend-specific documentation
+│          ├── README.md            # Backend-specific documentation
-│       │   ├── .env                 # Backend-specific environment variables
+│          ├── .env                 # Backend-specific environment variables
-│       │   ├── Dockerfile           # Docker setup for the backend
+│          ├── Dockerfile           # Docker setup for the backend
-│       │   ├── .dockerignore        # Ignore files for backend Docker context
-│       │   └── src                  # Source code for the backend
+│          ├── .dockerignore        # Ignore files for backend Docker context │          └── src                  # Source code for the backend
-│       │   └── logs/                # Directory for logs, can be mounted to host
+│          └── logs/                # Directory for logs, can be mounted to host │
-│       └── frontend
-│           ├── __tests__            # Unit/Integration tests for frontend
-│           ├── Dockerfile           # Docker setup for the frontend
-│           ├── .env                 # Frontend-specific environment variables
-│           ├── .dockerignore        # Ignore files for frontend Docker context │           ├── src                  # Source code for the frontend
-│           ├── public/              # Static files for the frontend
-│           └── README.md            # Frontend-specific documentation
 ```

 ## Setup Instructions